3 tips for a successful career change in Japan amid the coronavirus

 Do not quit your current job before you get a job offer from your potential new employer if you don’t want your income to be interrupted, unless you are ok with a few months (or even more) of living on your savings.

-② Don’t rely solely on professional jobs listings websites (Daijob, Indeed etc.,)
+3.2 Don’t rely solely on famous jobs listings websites (Daijob, Indeed, etc)